Statistical Data about Spain and Catalonia:

 Some Useful Resources for Academic Writing:

 Computer scientist´s Jari Saramäki´s "self-help series on writing papers for PhD students" is engaging and helpful; found on his blog "It´s Complex".
 The blog posts were a precursor of his witty book "How to Write a Scientific Paper: An Academic Self-Help Guide for PhD Students" (2018).
-See his website for more information.

 Is it your turn to review for an academic journal?
 How to write an effective referee report and improve the scientific review process (Jonathan Berk, Campbell Harvey, and David Hirshleifer)